 - Ledger Nano X: If it’s high-end security you’re after, the Ledger Nano X (or the slightly cheaper Nano S) are worth checking out.
 These aren’t necessarily beginner wallets, thanks to their top end price tags, but they are two of the better hardware wallets we’ve used.

-Finding a Zcash exchange shouldn’t be too difficult these days, so your main concern should be finding the best.
-With that in mind, here are a couple of our favourite places to buy Zcash:
+Finding a Zcash exchange shouldn’t be too difficult these days, so your main concern should be finding the best one to buy Zcash.
+With that in mind, here are a couple of our favourite places to buy ZEC:

-- Binance: It’s not a bad idea to head straight to Binance if you’re looking to buy cryptocurrency.
+- Binance: It’s not a bad idea to head straight to Binance if you’re looking to buy Zcash (ZEC).
 It’s one of the most trusted exchanges around and it’s usually our first port of call regardless of whether we’re buying Bitcoin or Zcash.

 - Kraken: Another of the bigger players, Kraken is a great place to buy your cryptocurrencies from as it accepts fiat cash.
-You will need to open an account, but this doesn’t take long and once you’re done, it’s easy to start buying.
+You will need to open an account, but this doesn’t take long and once you’re done, it’s easy to start buying ZEC.